-1.19 Development land supply: A detailed, 'bottom up' assessment has been undertaken of the capacity of the District's settlements for delivery of new housing, jobs and community facilities.
-This has included identifying suitable and deliverable development sites, understanding the environmental constraints including potential flood risk. assessing the appropriate mix of uses and densities and ensuring the necessary Core Strategy.
-The preparation of the infrastructure is in place or can be secured to deliver mixed and balanced communities.
-It also looked at the opportunities to re-use empty homes and under-used properties.
-Part of this analysis is set out in the Strategic Housing Land Availability Assessment (SHLAA)
+1.19c Development land supply: A detailed, assessment has been undertaken of the capacity of the District's settlements for delivery of new housing in the SHLAA, jobs and community facilities.
+This has included identifying suitable and deliverable development sites, understanding the environmental constraints including potential flood risk, assessing the appropriate mix of uses and densities and ensuring the necessary infrastructure is in place or can be secured to deliver mixed and balanced communities.
+It also looked at the opportunities to re-use empty homes and underused properties.
+Part of this analysis is set out in the Strategic Housing Land Availability Assessment (SHLAA).